ricokahler/next-data-hooks/README.md

 }
 ```

-This enables code elimination for client side code.
+This enables code elimination to eliminate server-side code on the client.

 ## Usage